basecamp/handbook/orgchart.md

 ### QA

 When Basecampers want to ship a new feature, Michael Berger and Ann Goliak are our resident bug squashers.
-They run rolling tests all web and mobile versions of Basecamp for quality control.
+They run rolling tests on all web and mobile versions of Basecamp for quality control.

 ### The Distance